What's the Difference Between Crows and Ravens?

 - They have both been observed performing tasks that human children are unable to accomplish.

-Which Is Friendlier With Humans: Crows or Ravens?
+Which Is Friendlier to Humans: Crows or Ravens?

 If you've ever met either a crow or a raven, you've probably noticed how suspicious they are of humans.
-In general, they don't want to get too close.
-They see us as a mixed bag: a possible food source but also a cause for concern.
+In general, neither of these types of birds want to get too close to people.
+They see us as a mixed bag: a possible food source, but also a cause for concern.
 Thousands of years living side-by-side with humankind were more than enough to teach these birds to be leery of humans.
 After all, most humans view black birds as bad omens, evil spies, harbingers of doom, or thieves with wings.

 There are many different types of black birds with yellow eyes, but none of them are crows or ravens.
-Both of these birds are all black: black eyes, black skin, black feathers (although the very young ones' eyes might be bluish and feathers might look brownish or whitish).
+Both of these birds are all black: black eyes, black skin, and black feathers (although the very young ones' eyes might be bluish, and their feathers might look brownish or whitish).